-Trump's order taking aim at Twitter is 'bluster': legal experts
+Trump's order taking aim at Twitter is 'bluster': Legal experts

-U.S. President Donald Trump's attempt to curb what he says is social media censorship is a political gambit and will not change the legal obligations of companies like Twitter Inc and Facebook Inc, according to legal experts.

-WASHINGTON: U.S. President Donald Trump's attempt to curb what he says is social media censorship is a political gambit and will not change the legal obligations of companies like Twitter Inc and Facebook Inc, according to legal experts.
+WASHINGTON: US President Donald Trump's attempt to curb what he says is social media censorship is a political gambit and will not change the legal obligations of companies like Twitter and Facebook, according to legal experts.

-An executive order signed by Trump on Thursday directs federal agencies to clarify the scope of a law known as Section 230, which protects internet companies from liability for illegal content posted by users and allows them to remove lawful but objectionable posts.
+An executive order signed by Trump on Thursday (May 28) directs federal agencies to clarify the scope of a law known as Section 230, which protects Internet companies from liability for illegal content posted by users and allows them to remove lawful but objectionable posts.

 Legal experts said it was unclear if the Federal Communications Commission would embrace Trump's view of Section 230 laid out in the order.
 Even if it does, the agency's regulations will have no binding legal effect on judges who actually have say over the law.

-The order "is 95per cent political theater – rhetoric without legal foundation, and without legal impact," said Daphne Keller, an expert on internet law at Stanford University.
+The order "is 95 per cent political theatre – rhetoric without legal foundation, and without legal impact," said Daphne Keller, an expert on Internet law at Stanford University.

 Marc Randazza, a First Amendment lawyer, said he agreed with Trump's censorship concerns but acknowledged that much of the executive order would not lead to actual reforms.